A Short Guide to Profit and Loss Management for Small Businesses

 But with the help of a profit and loss statement, you can clearly measure profit/loss to your business expenses or any problems.

 By tracking the gross revenue you can find adequate sources for profit and loss too.
-Tracking is also helpful to identify the gaps in the business sayings and expenses.
+Tracking is also helpful to identify the gaps in business sayings and expenses.
 So, before your business can explode into a series of losses it can be avoided with the help of P&L Management.

 Once the P&L management is taken off, you can make the right strategy for your business growth.